oracle-livelabs/apex/scm-ai-agents/4-run-application/4-add-agent-run-application.md

 In this lab, you will:

-- Add the **SCM Procurement Agent** to the **Operational Dashboard**
+- Add the **Warehouse Operations Agent** to the **Operational Dashboard**

 - Run the application and test the end-to-end procurement process

 ## Task 1: Add the Agent to the Application

 In this task, you will configure the entry point that users will use to start the AI Assistant from the Operational Dashboard.
-You will add a button to Page 1 and attach a trigger action that opens **SCM Procurement Agent** directly from the running application.
+You will add a button to Page 1 and attach a trigger action that opens **Warehouse Operations Agent** directly from the running application.

-1. On the **SCM Procurement Agent** page, select the App ID to return to the application home page.
+1. On the **Warehouse Operations Agent** page, select the App ID to return to the application home page.

     ![SCM Procurement Agent page with Edit Page 1](./images/navigate-app.png " ")